 But does this mean masturbation should be avoided at all costs by everyone in every circumstance?

 No, I don’t think so.

 Does this mean masturbation should be celebrated and encouraged?

 At the end of the day, you have to be fully transparent and honest before God about your heart and your intentions when it comes to masturbation.
 You have to know if you are deceiving yourself and masturbation is leading you into sin or if it is truly something that is keeping you from sin.
 You need to talk to God and listen to what he says.

 I am not a prophet.
 Take my voice as one voice out there.
 Read books.
 Talk to accountability partners.
 Talk to a mentor.
 Talk to your pastor.
 Talk to your doctor.
+Talk to your spouse.
+Talk to a marriage counselor.
 Discern with the Holy Spirit.
 One of the reasons I haven’t wanted to write on this subject is that I don’t want to lead anyone into sin.
 I take that very seriously.
 But the reason I am writing on it now is because my silence on it, and the assumption by many that it’s always wrong all the time, has led them into the unnecessary shame of legalism.
 And for some, its absence has led to the much greater sins of pornography and pre or extramarital sex.
-And then there’s others just banging their heads against the wall, trying everything they can to stop, literally going crazy, that I hope this brings some peace to.
+And then there’s others who are trying everything they can to stop, literally going crazy, that I hope this brings some peace to.

 If you have helpful tips, strategies, or thoughts to make this article better, please add them in the comments below.
 There is an option to write anonymously if you choose.

 - Ep.
 69: Pastor Jack and Becky Sytsema on being in a mixed orientation marriage and how the Church should treat LGBTQ+ people - August 8, 2022